codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-android.md

 ```
 ### Set up code signing with user-specified keys

-In order to do code signing Save the keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) to the respective environment variables in the **Environment variables** section in Codemagic UI.
+In order to code sign the build, save the keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) to the respective environment variables in the **Environment variables** section in Codemagic UI.
 Click **Secure** to encrypt the values.
-Note that binary files i.e. keystore file requires you to [`base64 encode`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) them locally, before they can be saved to environment variables and decode them during the build:
+Note that binary files (i.e. keystore) have to be [`base64 encode`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to environment variables and decoded during the build:

 ```
 FCI_KEYSTORE_PATH: /tmp/keystore.keystore